xunker/panasonic_typewriter_interface/README.md

 #### Notes

+* `X-Over Pin` column is the pin number if you are using a Macintosh-style printer cable which swaps pins 1-2, 3-5, and 6-8.
+These are also called "null-modem" or "cross-over" cables.
-("Direction" is relative to the Typewriter itself)
+* `Direction` is relative to the Typewriter itself.
+* `Source` is where the pin connects to inside my own R435 typewriter.
+This will vary depending on model.

-1. Routed to MCU pin through a 100-ohm resistor
+1. Routed to typewriter CPU pin through a 100-ohm resistor
-2. Has 1.5K pull-up to +5v
+2. 1.5K pull-up to +5v
-3. Decoupled via 103Z ceramic cap (10K pF, +80%/-20% tolerance) to ground
+3. Decoupled to ground via a 103Z ceramic cap (10K pF, +80%/-20% tolerance)
-4. Has 10K pull-down to ground
+4. 10K pull-down to ground

-"X-Over Pin" is if you are using a Macintosh-style printer cable.
-Be aware that these cables are usually a "cross-over" or "null-modem" cable and several pairs of pins are swapped.
-The swapped pins are those in the "X-Over Pin" column.

 #### IMPORTANT - LOTS OF DANGER!